One of the main benefits of CRM software is the ability to get every aspect of your business working in sync.

 Some of the features you’ll get from the integration include importing customers as new contacts and transferring your invoices across platforms.

-You can also sync your customer data over from QuickBooks and then set the system to update any data from that point, automatically.
+You can also sync your customer data over from QuickBooks and then set the system to automatically update any data from that point.

 GreenRope currently uses QuickBooks’ own Intuit Web Connector, which can be easily installed onto your desktop.
-You need this to be running for the syncing of invoices and contacts within the CRM, though.
+You need this to be running for syncing invoices and contacts within the CRM, though.

 Their reporting functions are relatively simple to use, if a little clunky: